alexiscolin/awwwards-notion-scraping/README.md

-# Notion API - get Awwwards votes
+# Notion API - get Awwwards Users votes

 Web scrapping scheduled script to save [Awwwards](https://www.awwwards.com/) votes to [Notion app](https://www.notion.so/).
 Ready to be used on Heroku.
 ## Installation